 We boarded the boat from the bow, which was small considering the length of the vessel, but big enough for a bench that could accommodate three people and a small spirit house.
 We passed through the door into the wheelhouse, which wasn’t enclosed and opened into a lounging area that had a retractable roof.
 Two steps down on brilliantly polished, creaking wooden floors led us into the belly of the boat.
 Four-top tables lined the sides of the boat back to a small bar, the toilets and the family’s private quarters.

 Within minutes of boarding, the captain was maneuvering the ship away from the dock and our Mekong Laos boat trip officially began.
 Still morning, clouds hung low in the sky, blanketing hilltops and nestling in valleys.
-By 9:00am, it was already humid, but as the boat motored down the Mekong River, a cool breeze circulated through the glassless windows.
+By 9:00am, it was already humid, but as the boat motored down the Mekong River, a cool breeze circulated through the open windows.
 Choy apprised us of the itinerary for our slow boat Huay Xai to Luang Prabang trip: our two-day voyage included two stops in riverside villages, a short visit at a cave and an overnight stay at the half-way point in the town of Pakbeng.

 We fell into easy conversation with our fellow shipmates: a British couple on an extended honeymoon traveling through Southeast Asia and an American father-and-son duo traveling for the first time together.
 We swapped travel stories, shared tips and sat in comfortable silence as we floated downstream.